Narcissism by Proxy

 Is narcissism "contagious"?
 Can one "catch" narcissism by living with a narcissist?

 The psychiatric profession uses the word: "epidemiology" when it describes the prevalence of psychopathologies.
 There is some merit in examining the incidence of personality disorders in the general population.
-Mental health is the visible outcome of an intricate interplay between nature and nurture, genetics and culture, the brain and one's upbringing and socialization.
+Mental health is the visible outcome of an intricate interplay between nature and nurture, genetics and culture, the brain and one's upbringing and socialization as well learned behaviors and reactions to peer-pressure and peer-emulation.

 Yet are personality disorders communicable diseases?